 Journalists should always act in good faith and ensure that they are acting responsibly.
 This means that where possible the subject of the information should give their consent before it is published.
 However, it is recognised this is not always possible.
 Where undercover journalism is used to obtain the information, the publication needs to consider whether the public interest test is met to obtain the information in this way.
 Certain criminal activities cannot be justified by the story being in the public interest (for example phone hacking).

 Investigative journalism using covert methods to record interviews with non-public figures is only allowed in limited circumstances.
-Where the interview is to discuss a matter of public interest focusing on the person’s professional life then this can be permissible so long as various precautions are in place such as disguising who the person is being interviewed and not doing it at their place of work.
+Where the interview is to discuss a matter of public interest focusing on the persons professional life then this can be permissible so long as various precautions are in place such as disguising who the person is being interviewed and not doing it at their place of work.

-Undercover journalism should not be used to hound those in the public eye including celebrities and any information obtained in this way (including photographs) should not be disseminated.
+Undercover journalism should not be used to hound those in the public eye including celebrities and any information

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.